A Helpful Glossary for Confusing Insurance Jargon

 >> Check: Health Insurance Premium Calculator

 Under a cashless claim, the insurance provider settles either the part of the claim or the entire claim directly to the network hospital, where you get admitted for the treatment.
 With this facility, you do not need to arrange a lump sum amount of cash at the time of a medical emergency.
-Intimation to the insurance company is required within the stipulated time to avoid delay in claim settlement.
+Intimation to the to the customer support team is required within the stipulated time to avoid delay in claim settlement.
 No amount is transferred to your account, but all the expenses will be paid by the health insurance provider on your behalf.

 Claim Settlement Ratio (CSR)

 It is the yardstick to major the ability of a health insurance company to settle the claim.
 A higher claim ratio assures the higher possibility of hassle-free claim settlement.
-Otherwise, your purpose of investing in health insurance plans will be defeated if your claims being denied or delayed by the insurer.
-CSR refers to the total number of claims settled by the insurance company.
+Otherwise, your purpose of investing in health insurance plans will be defeated if your claims being denied or delayed.
+CSR refers to the total number of claims settled.
 For instance, if an insurer has an 80% CSR it means that the company is able to settle 80 out of 100 claims.
-An insurance company with higher CSR is good to go and trustworthy.
+An insurance company with higher CSR like us is good to go and trustworthy.

 It is the amount that you have to pay to your insurance provider before it begins to pay you.
 The percentage of a deductible is generally low.
 You will get the claim from the insurer only once you paid your deductible.
 The amount of deductible should be listed in the terms and conditions of your policy.
 You usually have the choice of how much the amount of deductible you want.
 The higher the deductible, lower the cost of health insurance.
-But sometimes the insurance company sets a minimum deductible that you cannot decrease.
+But sometimes there is minimum deductible set that you cannot decrease.
 So, ideally you should choose a company that give you an option of low deductible.